Angus Lewis Macdonald: First term as premier 1933–37

 Macdonald was sworn in as Premier of Nova Scotia on September 5, 1933.
 He was 43 years old and had never held a seat in the legislature.
-Historian Murray Beck writes that Macdonald's cabinet was "probably Nova Scotia's strongest".
+Historian J. Murray Beck writes that Macdonald's cabinet was "probably Nova Scotia's strongest".
 Biographer Stephen Henderson points out that the "ministers were fresh, motivated and knowledgeable about their portfolios", although Macdonald himself had no experience in finance.
 Biographer John Hawkins characterizes the Liberal party of 1933 as "a party of thinkers and reformers".
 During the 1930s, Macdonald's Liberals took credit for leading the province out of the depths of the Great Depression.
 As journalist Harry Flemming wrote many years later, Macdonald became "God himself", the premier who "paved the roads and put the power into every home from Cape North to Cape Sable".

 Pensions and relief programs

 On his first day in office, Macdonald kept a key Liberal promise by bringing in old age pensions for elderly people in need.
 Cheques were mailed out to 6,000 pensioners by the end of March 1934.
 It was a popular move even though monthly pension payments in Nova Scotia were substantially below the national average.

 The economic conditions facing the new government were dismal.
 Tens of thousands of Nova Scotians were impoverished and unemployed.
 The government expected that 75,000 Nova Scotians would need assistance during the coming winter.
 Biographer Stephen Henderson writes that Macdonald sympathized with the poor, but he worried that direct government relief payments would undermine their pride and self-respect.
 Even though direct relief might be cheaper, the Macdonald government preferred to hire the unemployed for public works projects such as paving roads.
 Henderson reports that in 1933, there were only 45 km of paved roads in the province.
 By 1937, that figure had risen to 605.
 The government financed such public works by selling low-interest bonds and raising gasoline taxes from six to eight cents a gallon.

 Macdonald also urged the federal Conservative government of R. B. Bennett to increase financial support to poorer provinces.
 At the time, there was no national system of unemployment insurance and the Bennett Conservatives insisted that the unemployed were mainly the responsibility of the provinces and municipalities.
 Although the federal government did provide relief during the Depression, Nova Scotia and the two other Maritime provinces were hampered by the federal system of matching grants for relief programs.
 Under that system, provinces received federal money only if they were willing to contribute a percentage of their own revenues.
 Thus, the poorest provinces received less federal aid than the richer ones because they couldn't afford to match the federal grants.
 Historian E. R. Forbes points out for example, that from January to May 1935, all three levels of government spent an average of $2.84 for each relief recipient in the Maritimes, an amount less than half the $6.18 spent in the other six provinces.